Frequently Asked Questions

 How to best remove my Inserts?

-Removal: Inserts should be gently removed using the special key delivered with your windows.
-You can also use a spatula> Just slip it between the insert and the window to break the seal.
+Removal: Inserts should be gently removed using a spatula or paint key or pull tab.
+Inserts made starting in 2022 should have a simple “pull tab” made out of clear packing tape that was added during insert construction and is located at one of the corners of your insert.
+Simply pull gently on the tab to release one corner of the insert, making it easy to remove the insert from your window.
+When using a spatula, just slip it between the insert and the window to break the seal.
 When replacing the Inserts in the fall, pressure should be applied to the wood frames, not the unsupported polyolefin plastic.

 Where should I store my inserts?